 Mid/Late Wisconsin: Rancho La Brea (Stock and Harris 1992).

 Literature.
 Stock and Harris 1992.

 Onychomys torridus-type is used here to indicate one of the smaller grasshopper mice (O. arenicola or O. torridus.
-The southwestern New Mexican records are close to the current division line between those two species, as is the Murray Springs record (though more surely within the O. torridus present range).
+The southwestern New Mexican records are close to the current division line between those two species.
 The records (as O. torridus) from Isleta No. 1 and Isleta No. 2 are rejected pending further study.

 Mid/Late Wisconsin: U-Bar Cave (Harris 1993c).